News & Notes

 Sept 25, 2015: I submitted two novels for the William Faulkner William Wisdom First Novel Award, Ridgeland in the completed novel category and Trencadis in the novel-in-progress category.
 Both were selected finalists, and Trencadis made the short list, but, alas, neither won.

 Marina Ginesta, 17 years old, on the rooftop of the Hotel Colon in Barcelona, 1936.
 She died two years ago last January at 94 in Paris.
 Although the picture to the left became well-known; indeed, graced the cover of a book about the Spanish Civil War, she was unaware of its existence until a journalist told her about it when she was 85.

 Anarchist militia after defeating the attempted military coup in Barcelona in July 1936.
 On July 19, 1936, high-ranking Spanish generals, including Franco, attempted a coup against the duly elected Republican government.
 The coup was quickly quashed in most of Spain, including in Barcelona, Madrid and Valencia, but succeeded in Andalusia and in parts of the north and northwest.
 It wasn't the Republican government that put down the coup, but ordinary workers who took to the streets to fight the insurgents.
-In Barcelona these workers were overwhelming members of the anarchist CNT (Confederacion Nacional de Trabajo).
+In Barcelona these workers were overwhelmingly members of the anarchist CNT (Confederacion Nacional de Trabajo).

 Anarchist women in the Spanish Civil War.
 Note the traditional anarchist caps on two of the women.

 July 16, 2015: I just received word from December magazine that my short story, "Henry's Ghosts" is a finalist for the Curt Johnson Fiction Award.
 Joyce Carol Oates will judge.